Skip to content

 Computers

 All of our libraries have public computers that you can access for free, and they have Microsoft Office software that you can use.
-You just log-on using your library membership number and your PIN number.
+Log on using your library membership number and your PIN number.

-Staff can give you help to use our public computers.
-You can also book a longer, ‘one-to-one’ session (up to 30 minutes) if you are new to using a computer or if you need help with getting online.
+Staff can help you use our public computers.
+You can also book a longer, one-to-one session if you are new to using a computer or if you need help with getting online.
+These last up to 30 minutes.

 Get help with your own device

-If you need help using your smartphone, tablet or digital camera, you can get free, one-to-one support at Central Library.
+If you need help using your mobile, tablet or digital camera, you can get free, one-to-one support at Central Library.

 Internet access and WiFi